Barcelona accuse Bartomeu's board of 'serious criminal behaviour'

-Barcelona's previous board, led by former president Josep Maria Bartomeu, showed "very serious criminal behaviour", a lawyer hired by the club said on Tuesday.
+Barcelona's previous board showed "very serious criminal behaviour", a lawyer hired by the club said on Tuesday at the presentation of their 'forensic report' into the financial management of Barca under Josep Maria Bartomeu.

-Financial probe into previous Barcelona board found 'very serious criminal behaviour' - lawyer

 Barcelona president Joan Laporta at a press conference to present the results of a club investigation into financial mismanagement.

+When Bartomeu's successor Joan Laporta took over he was forced to allow iconic star Lionel Messi leave on a free transfer, essentially because the club's finances meant they could no longer afford to pay his salary.

-At the presentation of the club's 'forensic report' into the financial management of Barca under Bartomeu, current president Joan Laporta also said "payments without cause, payments with a false cause or disproportionate payments were found".
+Laporta said the club had found "payments without cause, payments with a false cause or disproportionate payments".

 Laporta added that "it could not be ruled out that there was unfair reward for those people responsible for these payments".

-The findings of the report prompted the club to file a complaint with the prosecutor's office in Barcelona last week.
-The prosecutor's office began an investigation into "economic crimes" on Friday, a source told AFP.
+The findings of the report prompted the club to file a complaint last week with the prosecutor's office in Barcelona which began an investigation into "economic crimes" on Friday, a source told AFP.

 Barcelona's report, carried out by financial investigations company, Kroll, was initiated after the club's general director, Ferran Reverter, announced the results of an internal audit in October.